pensjonatus/flash-fiction/blog/the-finding-in-the-temple.md

 ---
-title: 'The Finding in the Temple'
+title: The Finding in the Temple
 date: '2012-03-05'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The people gathered were mostly older men, well versed in the scripture.
 They